Additional On-site Programs

 Music on the Morgan

 The Charles W. Morgan is the last remaining wooden whaleship in the world – and she is at Mystic Seaport!
-In preparation to sail her in the summer of 2014, we are offering a special music program featuring the Morgan.
 The vessel’s long career covered a significant period of American history as the nation moved from whale oil to petroleum for fuel and lubricants.
 This interactive music program traces this history and the Morgan’s role within it.